 Site engine optimisation costs

 SEO or site engine optimisation is a term you certainly would have heard of.
 When done correctly it ensures that your site meets certain standards that can help search engines like Google find your website.

 According to MOZ it is based on the quality, the quantity and amount of organic traffic to your site.
 This is calculated by Google’s search bots that look at every website and position it based on relevancy.

 You can spend hundreds if not thousands of pounds employing an SEO guru to help get your website to hit the number one spot in Google.

 Yet, if you write targeted articles that answer those important questions for your sector, you can improve your chances for free.

 Whichever route you decide to take on your journey to build a business website, my advice would be to talk to many web designers or digital agencies and see which fits your requirements.
-If budget really is tight, then have a go at building your own website.
+If the budget is tight, then have a go at building your website.
 It can be fun and very rewarding.